 Introducing SHOEBOX Audiometry

 SHOEBOX is compact and ultra-lightweight making it incredibly useful for audiometric testing in occupational hearing testing programs.
-Because the system has been clinically validated to produce accurate results, even when testing is performed outside of a sound booth, it makes moving heavy equipment in fleets of trucks across the country almost a thing of the past.
+Because the system has been clinically validated to produce accurate results, even when testing is performed outside of a sound booth, it makes moving heavy audiology testing equipment in fleets of trucks across the country almost a thing of the past.

 SHOEBOX Audiometry is a Class II medical device and is the first portable, automated, ANSI-compliant iPad audiometer validated to produce accurate results even when testing is performed outside of the sound booth.
 With just an iPad, software, calibrated headphones, SHOEBOX is a faster, more cost effective way for employers to meet their OSHA mandated standards.
 It can be used to conduct both baseline audiograms and for annual testing.
 The automated game-play interface means that almost anyone can administer the hearing test.
 The system also includes a comprehensive data management system making it entirely possible to backup and store all employee data and audiograms in a secure storage environment.
 What truly sets SHOEBOX apart is the ability for the data management system to automate the process of comparing employee baseline tests against annual audiograms to identify and report on any change.
 Whether you are looking to bring audiometric testing in house, or if you provide hearing testing as a service to your clients, SHOEBOX Audiometry is an easy to use, interactive, automated solution that is revolutionizing the hearing conservation industry.

 Request a Quote for SHOEBOX Audiometry

 Thank you for your interest in SHOEBOX Audiometry.
 Tell us a little more about yourself, and what version of the system you are interested in so we can have someone contact you with more details.